Marius Köhl

-Marius Köhl (born 31 May 2001) is a German professional footballer who plays as a right winger or centre-forward for SGV Freiberg.
+Marius Köhl (born 31 May 2001) is a German professional footballer who plays as a right winger or centre-forward for SGV Heilbronn-Freiberg.

 Career

 Born in Ensdorf, Kohl played youth football for SV Elversberg and JFG Saarlouis before joining 1.
 FC Saarbrücken in 2018.
 He made his senior debut as a late substitute for Nicklas Shipnoski in a 2–0 3.
 Liga win over Viktoria Köln on 13 November 2020.
 On 1 February 2021, he joined Rot-Weiß Koblenz on loan until the end of the season.